 Unable to read or write, Harriet perhaps relied on advice from John R. Anderson, the minister of the Second African Baptist Church she attended in St. Louis.
-Harriet had learned about or knew personally other slaves who had filed lawsuits in Missouri courts.
-Many slaves were granted freedom if they had lived in free states with their owners’ permission or knowledge.
+Harriet had learned about or knew personally other enslaved people who had filed lawsuits in Missouri courts.
+Many enslaved people were granted freedom if they had lived in free states with their owners’ permission or knowledge.
 Harriet had a good chance for freedom because of the many years she had lived at Fort Snelling.
-Harriet was helped legally and financially by the family and friends of Dred’s former master, Peter Blow.
+Harriet was helped legally and financially by the family and friends of Dred’s former enslaver, Peter Blow.
 Their cases came to trial on June 30, 1847, but were dismissed on a technicality.
 Their lawyer moved for a new trial.

 Before the retrial took place, Irene Emerson made arrangements for the Scotts to be under the charge, or custody, of the sheriff of St. Louis County.
 For nine years, from March 17, 1848, until March 18, 1857, Harriet and her family remained in the custody of the sheriff.
 He was responsible for hiring them out and collecting and keeping their wages until the freedom suit was resolved.